The importance of Art within the school curriculum is essential.

 It provides the children the opportunity to develop a set of life skills that are applicable to every stage of life’s journey both in the world of work and in the world we live in now and in the future.

 To enhance the ceramic work a specialist potter visits the school and runs clubs for both the Pre Prep and Prep School children.
-In addition to these clubs there are Art clubs on Tuesday and Wednesday afternoon, and on Thursday evenings.
-The Art room also implements an open door policy, open to all in break times and after school.
+In addition to these clubs there are Art clubs on Tuesday and Wednesday afternoon, and on Monday evenings for art scholars.
+The Art room also implements an open door policy, open to all in break and lunch times and after school.
 Everyone is welcome and the emphasis is definitely placed on fun!
 There are plenty of competitions every term (and some holiday ones too!) where children can win some fantastic prizes and earn points for their House.

 For those children who are gifted and talented, and have a desire to pursue the subject at a higher level, there is an Art Programme in place to support their development.
 This consists of extra, dedicated Art Room time, regular workshops run by specialist artists and designers, senior school Heads of Department visits and workshops, holiday sketchbook work and visits to galleries further afield.